YouBase/white-paper/structured-data.md

 ### collection

 Collections are specified in the profile definition of the collection's parent node (profile) and are used to hold groups of similar records.
-In the previous diagram we used a health profile which defines an allergies collection and an immunizations collection.
+In the previous diagram we used a health profile which defines an allergies collection and an immunization collection.
 Since new profile types can be easily created the collections are not limited to any one standard.

 ### record